lukasbach/textannotation/README.md

 The plugin adds a custom perspective that provides all necessary views for using the plugin.
 Click the perspective shortcut on the top right or navigate through the menu bar via ``Window > Perspective > Open Perspective`` and open the *Text Annotation Perspective*.
 This automatically opens the relevant views and adds shortcuts for creating new files.

+## Documentation

+The user documentation as well as a documentation on the development of this plugin is located [here](./docs/documentation.md).

 ## Logs

 The plugin uses the default logging service of Eclipse.
 By default, all logs are saved at